Valehead/Valehead/README.md

 - Portfolio and learning projects
 - Experimentation with frameworks, tools, and languages
-- Demonstrating technical skills for hiring and professional growth
+- Demonstrating technical skills for employment and professional growth

 ---